 1.1 Explain the external resources that may be used to evaluate credit risk, and their advantages and disadvantages.

-Range external resources may include but are not limited to – Personal Properties Security Register search, which may be used for the purpose of referee enquiries; credit bureau check; supplier group; trade references; industry references.
+Range external resources may include but are not limited to – Personal Properties Security Register search, which may be used for the purpose of referee enquiries; credit bureau check; supplier group; trade references; industry references, financial statements.

 1.2 Describe the role of credit risk indicators in advancing credit.